martinkearn/Content/Demos/Machine Learning and Cognitive/Cognitive In Action - Language Deep Dive.md

 # Cognitive Services Language APIs
-A deep dive demo of all the APIs and mst of the function in the Cognitive Services Language category
+A deep dive demo of all the APIs and most of the functions in the Cognitive Services Language category

 Takes about 12 minutes, including the LUIS video.